pascalgrimaud/jhipster-tester/README.md

 # Introduction

 This project is used to generate and/or test a JHipster project with Docker.

 If the container find a .yo-rc.json alone, it will:
 - use the default generator-jhipster or clone a specific one
 - generate the project with `yo jhipster`
 - generate all entities
-- launch back-end tests with mvn or gradle
+- launch back-end tests with mvnw or gradleww
 - launch front-end tests with gulp
-- package the project with mvn or gradle
+- package the project with mvnw or gradlew

 If the container find an existing project, it will:
-- launch back-end tests with mvn or gradle
+- launch back-end tests with mvnw or gradlew
 - launch front-end tests with gulp
-- package the project with mvn or gradle
+- package the project with mvnw or gradlew

 # How to use